 The study analyzed 2,705 licensed drivers who had driven at least once in the previous 30 days.
 Although the study was conducted in 2014, the results were just released this month.

 Sociologists are not surprised by the statistics that name young males ages 19 to 39 as the most aggressive drivers.
 Male motorists were more than three times more apt than women to ram other cars or get out their cars to confront other motorists.

 According to the foundation’s research director, too many motorists are acting aggressively by lashing out in the moment, which may lead to deadly consequences for themselves or other motorists and pedestrians.

 Road rage and angry driving can lead to car accidents because reckless driving and speeding may be contributing factors in serious or even fatal collisions.
 Even though 50 percent or more of drivers saw road rage as a larger issue than a similar survey three years prior, a large number of drivers still engage in intentionally angry driving behavior like tailgating, honking the horn and yelling to show aggravation.

 Have you been hurt in a car accident with an aggressive driver?
 If so, contact skilled Fort Worth auto accident attorneys at Stephens, Anderson & Cummings to schedule your free legal consultation and claim review.

-Our attorneys will give you straightforward assistance and work quickly to pursue the maximum compensation you deserve for your pain and suffering.
+Our personal injury attorneys will give you straightforward assistance and work quickly to pursue the maximum compensation you deserve for your pain and suffering.
 Because we work on a contingency basis, we only get paid if you win so you have nothing to lose by reaching out to us today.